anoopsarkar/compilers-class/decafspec.md

 ### Program

-A Decaf program starts with optional external function declarations followed by the class definition (a Decaf class is more like a module or namespace).
-A class has optional global variables (called field variables) followed by method (function) definitions.
+A Decaf program starts with optional external function declarations followed by the package definition (a Decaf package is like a module or namespace).
+A package has optional global variables (called field variables) followed by method (function) definitions.

-    Program = Externs class identifier "{" FieldDecls MethodDecls "}" .
+    Program = Externs package identifier "{" FieldDecls MethodDecls "}" .

 ### External Functions

 A Decaf program can access external function that are linked, such as the Decaf standard library functions which are implemented in C, and accessed from within the Decaf program as external functions.
+For now, only external functions are allowed.
+External data cannot be declared.

     Externs    = { ExternDefn } .
-    ExternDefn = extern MethodType identifier "(" [ { ExternType }+ ] ")" ";" .
+    ExternDefn = extern func identifier "(" [ { ExternType }+ ] ")" MethodType ";" .

 ### Global variables

-Decaf has global variables with scope limited to their class that appear before any method declarations.
+Decaf has global variables with scope limited to their package that appear before any method declarations.
 Global variables in Decaf are called *field declarations*.
 They can be simple declarations without initialization (assumed to be zero initialized by the compiler) or non-array variables can be declared with an assignment to a constant (see Constants section).
+Variables are always defined using the `var` reserved word.

     FieldDecls = { FieldDecl } .
-    FieldDecl  = Type { identifier | ArrayDecl }+ ";"
+    FieldDecl  = var { identifier | ArrayDecl }+ Type ";"
-    FieldDecl  = Type identifier "=" Constant ";" .
+    FieldDecl  = var identifier Type "=" Constant ";" .

 The assignment to an identifier has to be a constant:

-    class foo { int a; int b = a; } // Invalid!
+    package foo { var a int; var b int = a; } // Invalid!

 ### Method declarations

-Functions or methods in Decaf start with the return type of the method, the name of the method and in parentheses is the argument list.
+Functions or methods in Decaf start with the reserved word `func`, then the name of the method and in parentheses is the argument list followed by the return type of the method.

     MethodDecls = { MethodDecl } .
-    MethodDecl  = MethodType identifier "(" [ { Type identifier }+ ] ")" Block
+    MethodDecl  = func identifier "(" [ { identifier Type }+ ] ")" MethodType Block

 The program must contain a declaration for a method called `main` that has no parameters.
 The return type of the method `main` has to be type `int`, however the compiler does not enforce a return statement within the `main` definition (just like ANSI C).
 Execution of a Decaf program starts at this method `main`.
-Methods defined as part of the class declaration can have zero or more parameters and must have a return type of type `MethodType` explicitly defined.
+Methods defined as part of a package can have zero or more parameters and must have a return type of type `MethodType` explicitly defined.

 ### Blocks